Meet our staff

 Tel: 01865 220409

-A team of three community neonatal nurses are available Monday to Friday for home follow-up after discharge of extremely preterm babies and those with more complex medical needs.
+A team of community neonatal nurses and nursery nurses are available Monday to Friday for home follow-up after discharge of extremely preterm babies and those with more complex medical needs.

 Our Complex Discharge Planning Coordinator helps support families where babies leave the unit with additional needs.